inkognitro/react-app-tutorial/README.md

 # react-app-tutorial
-The purpose of this tutorial is to serve for a better understanding of the concepts of React while getting familiar with some state-of-the-art libraries in 2022 used with React.
+The purpose of this tutorial is to serve for a better understanding of the concepts of React while getting familiar with some state-of-the-art libraries in 2022 used with it.

 To go through this tutorial without lots of pain, you should be familiar with Javascript ES6+, React and JSX.
 This tutorial is written in Typescript.